 Supporting the Pastoral Industry and Rural Communities

-Lodestone Directors lifelong experience developing projects in harmony with all stakeholders, understand the importance of caring for the community and industries in our sphere of operations.
+The Lodestone Director's lifelong experience in developing projects in harmony with all stakeholders, understand the importance of caring for the community and industries in our sphere of operations.
 Lodestone will always support the local community and industries and has already initiated several activities toward this end.
 These include:

 Engaging local pastoralists to assist in roadworks, drilling support and rehabilitation works.

-Undertaking charity events, and recently raising nearly $30,000 for the Royal Flying Doctor through benefit dinners, with funds to go to the local area including the RFDS clinic on the pastoral station close to our Olary Creek operations.
+Undertaking charity events, an example being one that recently raising nearly $30,000 for the Royal Flying Doctor through benefit dinners, with funds to go to the local area including the RFDS clinic on the pastoral station close to our Olary Creek operations.

-Buying locally to support the business of the area, this includes drill consumables, food and supplies from Broken Hill and fuel supplies for drilling operations coming from Jamestown.
+Buying locally to support the businesses of the area, this includes drill consumables, food and supplies from Broken Hill and fuel supplies for drilling operations coming from Jamestown.